The Sunday GPS: Brady and Rodgers shoot out the lights

 The weather: High of 53, mostly sunny

 The story: Aaron Rodgers is right.
 There’s no point making this about the G.O.A.T.
 Five Super Bowl victories = checkmate, and only one quarterback here … or anywhere … has them.
 Nevertheless, pre-game hype makes this a Clash of the Titans, with Rodgers in this corner and Tom Brady in that.
 Except it’s not so much who’s playing this game that makes the difference as it is where it’s played … and that’s Foxboro.
 Brady won his last nine starts there — including a 43-40 defeat of Kansas City and the QB du jour, Patrick Mahomes — while Rodgers hasn’t won a road game this year.
-If that’s not enough, Green Bay plays without starting safety Ha-Ha Clinton Dix, whom it just shipped off to Washington.
+If that’s not enough, Green Bay plays without starting safety HaHa Clinton-Dix, whom it just shipped off to Washington.
 Make that one more hole that Tom Terrific is sure to exploit.
 Yes, there should be a lot of points here, but Brady will have more of them.

 Something to consider: Brady has eight touchdown passes and no interceptions in his last three games vs. Green Bay.